-The Book Club meets on the third Tuesday of the month.
-Next meeting will be on Tuesday, September 17th at 7:00 pm.
-The book is The Rosie Project, by Graeme Simsion.
-Contact Joan Friendship-Gray for more information; send email or call (519) 822-8983.
+The Book Club meets on the third Tuesday of the month at 7:00 pm in the Office.
+Our next meeting will be Tuesday, April 18th at the church.
+The book is The Rose Code, by Kate Quinn.
+Please contact Joan Friendship-Gray for more information; send email or call (519) 822-8983.

 1940.
 As England prepares to fight the Nazis, three very different women answer the call to mysterious country estate Bletchley Park, where the best minds in Britain train to break German military codes.
 Vivacious debutante Osla is the girl who has everything—beauty, wealth, and the dashing Prince Philip of Greece sending her roses—but she burns to prove herself as more than a society girl, and puts her fluent German to use as a translator of decoded enemy secrets.
 Imperious self-made Mab, product of east-end London poverty, works the legendary codebreaking machines as she conceals old wounds and looks for a socially advantageous husband.
 Both Osla and Mab are quick to see the potential in local village spinster Beth, whose shyness conceals a brilliant facility with puzzles, and soon Beth spreads her wings as one of the Park’s few female cryptanalysts.
 But war, loss, and the impossible pressure of secrecy will tear the three apart.